Bushfire-affected Victorians move into new temporary homes in time for Christmas

 "We've seen first-hand the many factors impacting recovery.
 Making a concrete decision on how exactly to move forward is often the biggest obstacle, then throw in COVID-19 and everything that's come it, and you can see why the recovery process has been complicated for residents and families."

-GIVIT has had amazing support from a range of national and local retailers like Sealy Australia, Ikea, Dyson, Bunnings Warehouse, Pacific Furniture Bairnsdale, Joe Calvi Fine Furniture, Simic's Bairnsdale Betta Home Living, Harvey Norman, Pinchapoo and Spotlight Bairnsdale.
+GIVIT has had amazing support from a range of national and local retailers like Sealy Australia, Dyson, Bunnings Warehouse, Pacific Furniture Bairnsdale, Joe Calvi Fine Furniture, Simic's Bairnsdale Betta Home Living, Harvey Norman, Pinchapoo, Spotlight Bairnsdale and Ikea.